Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Introduction

 Our results are presented as what we call AVCs ({\em anglewise vertex combinations}, first introduced in \cite{gsy}).
 A typical example is

-Here we have $84$ pentagonal tiles, the angles in the pentagon are $\alpha,\alpha,\beta,\gamma,\delta$ with specific values.
+Here we have $84$ pentagonal tiles.
+The notation $\alpha^2\beta\gamma\delta$ means the angles in the pentagon are $\alpha,\alpha,\beta,\gamma,\delta$, with the given values.
 There are five possible angle combinations $\alpha\beta\gamma$, $\alpha^3$, $\beta\delta^3$, $\alpha\gamma^3$, $\gamma^2\delta^3$ at the vertices.
-The coefficients $72-y_1,32,12+y_1,y_1,12-y_1$ are the numbers for the respective combinations.
+The coefficients $72-y_1$, $32$, $12+y_1$, $y_1$, $12-y_1$ are the numbers of the respective vertices.
 The divider $\opt$ separates the five combinations into two groups.
-The three combinations before the divider are {\em necessary} in the sense that they must appear as vertices (i.e., the coefficients are positive).
-The two combinations after the divider are {\em optional} in the sense that these are the only vertices that may appear in addition to the necessary three (i.e., the coefficients are non-negative).
+The three combinations before the divider are {\em necessary} in the sense that they must appear in the tiling, i.e., the coefficients are positive.
+The two combinations after the divider are {\em optional} in the sense that these are the only vertices that may appear in addition to the necessary three, i.e., the coefficients are non-negative.
 We may choose $y_1$ to be any integer, such that all the coefficients in the necessary part are positive and all the coefficients in the optional part are non-negative.
 The condition means exactly $0\le y_1\le 12$, and we have total of $13$ choices.

-The AVCs are constructed incrementally.
-We still call such AVC pieces constructed along the way by (partial) AVCs.
-We also emphasize the final result such as the example above by calling them {\em full} AVCs.
-The notions of necessary and optional parts still apply to the AVC pieces, and will still be indicated by the divider.

-In Section \ref{deg3}, we classify the angle combinations at degree $3$ vertices.
-As suggested by earlier works \cite{ccy2,ccy1,gsy,yan}, degree $3$ vertices dominate in spherical pentagonal tilings and should be investigated first.
-In fact, very little is assumed in Section \ref{deg3}, so that the resulting Theorem \ref{deg3classify} can be applied to any angle congruent surface tiling with at most five distinct angles.
-The example above is an enrichment of the (partial) AVC $\{\alpha\beta\gamma,\alpha^3\}$ in the theorem.

-In Section \ref{high}, we use the spherical and pentagonal assumptions to further specify the possible angle combinations in the pentagon and at the vertices.
-In Proposition \ref{3complete}, we list the possibilities for up to three (the full list would involve up to five) distinct angles at degree $3$ vertices.
-We need to consider the case that all angles appear at degree $3$ vertices and the case that there is one angle not appearing at degree $3$ vertices.
-The example above is an enrichment of the AVC $\{\alpha^2\beta\gamma\delta\colon \alpha\beta\gamma,\alpha^3,\beta\delta^3\}$ in the second case.